dayton-outar/shillings/docs/MARKETING/README.md

 ...
 Things left to do,

-- Build infographic of critical processes in on-boarding and trading stocks on Stock Exchanges by showing overall landscape
+- Complete and explain infographic of processes in on-boarding investors and trading stocks on Stock Exchanges

 - Determine strategy for brand awareness